21 Things to Know Before Moving to Atlanta, GA [2024]

 12. Atlanta is the Hollywood of the South

-Some of the metro area is home to sprawling production studios and entire live-work communities dedicated to the film industry.
+You’ll find sprawling production studios and entire live-work communities dedicated to the film industry in the city.

 13. Atlanta Takes Higher Education Seriously